learn through suffering C language learn through suffering

 }

-Since the array number is an int type, it should be able to handle up to the maximum value of the int type.
+Note: Input ends when -1 is entered for age. ※ Since the array index is an int type, it only needs to handle up to the maximum value of int.

 Solution 1-1